alces-software/flight-terminal-services-client/client/src/copy/welcomeMessageAwsCredentialsAllowed.md

 ##### Getting ready to launch and more information

 Want to spend some time reading up on the Alces Flight Launch service prior to starting your project?
-We have a documentation site dedicated to the cause as well as a Community Support Portal available for you to join in and read through.
+We have a <a href="http://docs.alces-flight.com" target="_blank" rel="noopener noreferrer">documentation site</a> dedicated to the cause as well as a <a href="http://community.alces-flight.com" target="_blank" rel="noopener noreferrer">Community Support Portal</a>
+available for you to join in and read through.

 Enjoy your flight!